-As a result, the level of hormones responsible for producing eggs in the ovary increases and too much hormones cause the ovaries to get swollen or enlarged.
-These enlarged ovaries then start releasing chemicals into the blood stream which ultimately start leaking fluid into the body.
+As a result, the level of hormones responsible for producing eggs in the ovary increases, and too many hormones cause the ovaries to get swollen or enlarged.
+These enlarged ovaries then start releasing chemicals into the bloodstream, which ultimately start leaking fluid into the body.

-In majority of the cases it occurs during fertility treatment when an injection of human chorionic gonadotropin (hCG) is given.
-In very rare cases, OHSS can happens when women are taking oral medications during fertility treatments.
+Sometimes that leaked fluid reaches the heart, lungs, and various other organs and becomes a serious health problem resulting in grave consequences.
+In the majority of the cases, it occurs during fertility treatment when an injection of human chorionic gonadotropin (hCG) is given.
+In very rare cases, OHSS can happen when women are taking oral medications during fertility treatments.

 These symptoms can often be noticed between 10 days of taking an injectable medication to induce ovulation.
 Ovarian hyperstimulation syndrome is less pronounced in women who take fertility drugs by mouth, such as clomiphene (Clomid, Serophene).
 In the event that you do become pregnant, these symptoms may last longer and may worsen as well.

-The diagnosis of ovarian hyperstimulation syndrome is based on a physical exam, an ultrasound and a blood test.
-Increase in weight and waist size, bigger ovaries with large fluid-filled cysts and certain blood tests will enable your doctor to determine whether you have OHSS and the further course of action.
+The diagnosis of ovarian hyperstimulation syndrome is based on a physical exam, an ultrasound, and a blood test.
+An increase in weight and waist size, bigger ovaries with large fluid-filled cysts, and certain blood tests will enable your doctor to determine whether you have OHSS and the further course of action.

-This can be achieved by either or both injectable or oral assisted fertility medications.
-For women with irregular menstruation cycles, COH aims at producing 1 mature follicle and restore normal ovulatory function.
+This can be achieved by either or both injectable or oral-assisted fertility medications.
+For women with irregular menstruation cycles, COH aims at producing 1 mature follicle and restoring normal ovulatory function.
 In a woman whose cycles are regular and ovulation happens every month, COH increases the pregnancy rates by producing 2-3 mature follicles every month.